FalixNodes-Software/KB-articles/content/_posts/other/hytale/general/2026-01-14-create-hytale-server.md

 4. Wait until it shows a "Hytale Account Login" popup and then press **Log in**.

-5. Click **APPROVE** and sign in using your preffered method if needed.
+5. Click **APPROVE** and sign in using your preferred method if needed.

-6. Wait for the server to start up and Join the server like explained [here].
+6. Wait for the server to start up and join the server like explained [here](/other/hytale/general/join-server).

 7. Open the console again and click the **Link account** option (if needed).